chef/chef-web-docs/content/custom_resources/definitions_to_custom_resources.md

 - Don't support `why-run` mode
 - Can't report to Chef Automate
 - Cannot be tested with ChefSpec
-- There are known issues with the definition parameters hash where certain names, `timeout` for example, will not work.
-These issues will not be fixed.
+- Some Definition parameters have known bugs, and will not be fixed

 ## Syntax